Zerodex1/Zerodex.github.io/content/categories/example-category/_index.md

 ---
-title: Example Category
+title: Pirivelege Escalation
-description: A description of this category
+description: On this category we will discovery the Enumeration and the techniques of the Privilege Escalation on linux and Windows
 image:

 # Badge style